odinuv/web/en/apv/walkthrough/backend-select/index.md

 provides a case-insensitive match.
 Also I used '%' both on the beginning and at the end of the pattern so that a full-text search is achieved.
 The pattern '%bill%' would therefore match any of: 'Bill', 'billy', 'kill-bill', etc.
-To achieve the required functionality we need to either put the above SQL statements in the prepared `if` conditions (assuming we have PDO instance in `$db` variable):
+To achieve the required functionality you need to put the above SQL statements in the prepared `if` conditions (assuming you have PDO instance in `$db` variable):

 {% highlight php %}
 if (!empty($_GET['search'])) {